 The technology used will be Vanchem’s new Greentak 1500.
 This product was developed in conjunction with our partner Polymer Ventures.
 Vanchem is to provide the chemical and servicing of the HCM Plant 1, Plant 2, & Plastic Department.

 Vanchem in conjunction with NRC-CNRC Industrial Research Assistance Program have recently hired a graduate engineer as part of their Youth Project Proposal.
 The graduate will help monitor our Greentak 1500 launch at Honda and be one of the primary liaisons between Vanchem and Honda.

 Vanchem has launched their new Greentak 1500 at Honda of Canada Manufacturing in both Civic line and PO Department lines.
 Greentak 1500 replaces the old melamine formaldehyde based detackifier with their newly developed environmentally friendly product.

 Vanchem’s President, Jim Van Camp said that, “The Greentak 1500 works equally well on waterborne and solvent based paints which is a massive improvement from the melamine-based detackifers of old.
 In addition, it is non-toxic, easier to handle, reduces caustic usage, less pH sensitive, more solvent resistant, and produces less sludge than melamine.”
 Vanchem’s partnership with Polymer Ventures has shown there will be less sludge build upand accumulation and less need to clean pits out every year.
 It’s a win-win for everyone.

-Vanchem awarded $180,000 grant from Ontario Centre of Excellence (OCE) entitled, “Green Anti-Corrosion Coating for Metal Surfaces”.
-This grant was awarded through the Industry-Academic Collaboration Program (IACP) between Brock University and Vanchem Performance Chemicals where OCE facilitates the project.
+In April 2012, Vanchem-Brock were awarded $180,000 grant from Ontario Centre of Excellence (OCE) entitled, “Green Anti?Corrosion Coating for Metal Surfaces”.
+The grant was awarded through the Industry-Academic Collaboration Program (IACP) between Brock University and Vanchem where the OCE facilitated the project.